shipstone-labs/writeguardapp/huggingface/README.md

 short_description: Make sure you're the OG
 ---
 A Python-based document similarity system using sentence embeddings and vector search.
 Combined with nextjs project for frontend.
+Nextjs is currently at the root.

 ## Features